DannyQuah/DannyQuah.github.io/_posts/2025-03-31-Resilience-Cooperation-Multilateralism.md

 **Risks and Misconceptions**

 A first misconception: "Geopolitical rivalry is the cause of fraying in the multilateral system."
-While geopolitical disagreements don't help, they are also not the principal cause of multilateralism weakening.
+While geopolitical competition doesn't help, it is also not the principal cause of multilateralism weakening.
 Instead, multilateralism is fraying because it is an expensive global public good, whose aggregate benefits are considerable but whose costs are unevenly distributed.
+Free-riding in providing public goods is a well-understood cause for the breakdown of cooperation even when all participants agree on objectives.
+Geopolitical rivalry, uncertainty, disagreement, or yet other similar obstacles don't figure in that failure.

 A second misconception flows from the first: "The breakdown of multilateralism comes with a global decoupling into separate camps or spheres of influence, each led by one of the Great Power adversaries locked in geopolitical rivalry."
 In this view, partitioning of the global economy leads indeed to economic inefficiencies.
 IMF estimates that perhaps 7-12% of world GDP might be lost due to such global fragmentation.
 This is a Cold War kind of scenario, analogizing from the decades-long confrontation between the US and the Soviet Union after the Second World War.
 The Cold War also featured Kennedy-esque narratives of the "long twilight struggle" between democracy and freedom, on the one hand, against totalitarianism and tyranny on the other.
 That was a time when the Great Powers carried deep, irreconcilable conflicts with each other, when everyday Americans thought the other side was out to destroy the American way of life and their entire system of government.